hdc-arizona/hdc-arizona.github.io/logistics.md

 * [Google's Javascript style guide](https://google.github.io/styleguide/javascriptguide.xml)
 * [Google's Python style guide](https://google.github.io/styleguide/pyguide.html)

+### Python

+Python has very good support for *virtual environments*: isolated deployments of Python in your hard disk which make it easy for you to keep minimal installs.
+If you're using python, I *strongly* encourage you to always use per-project virtualenvs.

+In addition, you should have per-project `requirements.txt` which work with `pip`.
+Please refer to [the pip documentation](http://pip.readthedocs.org/en/stable/reference/pip_install/#requirements-file-format) to see how this works.

+The end goal here is that anyone should be able to clone your git repository, create a local virtual environment, and then type

+    pip install -r requirements.txt

+Which will install everything necessary for your Python project to run.

+### Javascript

+Similarly to Python, Javascript has decent support for virtual environments as well.
+This might come as a surprise if you've never developed large Javascript packages, since you might think Javascript is a language executed only in the browser.
+But it turns out that we can use [node.js](https://nodejs.org/en/), which essentially plucks out Google Chrome's Javascript engine and lets you write Javascript as a regular programming language.
+This makes it much easier for you to test your Javascript software, package it, etc.

+TODO: Pick a workflow that includes a build tool and a linter.

 ## Licenses

 Unless there's a reason to choose otherwise, pick the